Mexico–Nicaragua relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement on the Exchange of Diplomatic Communications (1919); Agreement of Governmental Cooperation (1983); Agreement of Touristic Cooperation (1990); Agreement of Cooperation to Combat Drug Trafficking and Drug Dependency (1992); Extradition Treaty (1993); Agreement of Technical and Scientific Cooperation (1995); Treaty of Cooperation on Mutual Legal Assistance in Criminal Matters (1997); Treaty on the Execution of Criminal Judgments (2000) and an Agreement on Educational and Cultural Cooperation (2000).

 Transportation

 There are direct flights between Mexico and Managua with Aeroméxico Connect.

 Trade relations

 In 1997, Mexico and Nicaragua signed a free trade agreement.
 Since its establishment (and with the implementation of a New Mexico-Central America free trade agreement in 2013), trade between the two nations has grown substantially.
-In 2018, two-way trade between both nations amounted to US$1 billion.
-Mexico is Nicaragua's third biggest foreign direct investor in the country with investments reaching up to US$183 million.
+In 2023, two-way trade between both nations amounted to US$1.5 billion.
 Mexico's main exports to Nicaragua include: electronic appliances, copper wire, medicines and vehicles while Nicaragua's main exports to Mexico include: vehicle parts, peanuts, vegetable oil, sugar and textiles.
-Several Mexican multinational companies operate in Nicaragua, such as: América Móvil, Cemex, Grupo Bimbo and Grupo Lala (among others).
+Several Mexican multinational companies such as América Móvil, Cemex, Grupo Bimbo and Grupo Lala (among others) operate in Nicaragua.